 Bookended by quotes from Othello (“Speak of me as I am; nothing extenuate…”) and George Bernard Shaw (“…all progress depends on the unreasonable man.”), CABLE was centered primarily on iconic male heroes and antiheroes drawn from the Black cultural firmament; the contents a roll call of artists, intellectuals, entertainers, poets, and provocateurs: Gil Scott-Heron, James Baldwin, Jean-Michel Basquiat, Fab 5 Freddy, LL Cool J, Miles Davis, D’Angelo, Redman, Jimi Hendrix, Kool DJ Red Alert, Huey P Newton, MCA, Public Enemy, Nas, Prodigy, Yasiin Bey, Kanye West, Ishmael Butler, Cam’ron, and Seun Kuti.

 The publication was anchored by work from notable photographers, filmmakers, and artists, including Ben Watts, Ari Marcopoulos, Tracey Bailey, Kudzanai Chiurai, Malik Sayeed, Kahlil Joseph, Kevin Davies, Alessandro Simonetti, and Thierry Le Gouès.
-The cover featured a reproduction from the seminal photography book on Cuba by Le Gouès entitled Popular (powerHouse Books, 2000).softcover, 94 pages, 12 x 15 inches, offset printed, saddle stitched, 2,000 copies
+The cover featured a reproduction from the seminal photography book on Cuba by Le Gouès entitled Popular (powerHouse Books, 2000).softcover, 94 pages, 12" x 15", offset printed, saddle stitched, edition: 2,000